Tennessee cracks Associated Press Top 10 in newest rankings

 The Vols are coming off a 49-13 win against Virginia in their season opener, played at Nissan Stadium in Nashville.

 Tennessee was aided to getting into the top 10 by a couple of losses from former top 10 teams.
 LSU was ranked No. 5, but was beaten 45-24 by then-ranked No. 8 Florida State.
-The Seminoles are now ranked No. 4.
+The Seminoles are now ranked No. 4 and LSU dropped to No. 14.

-The last time the Vols were ranked in the Top 10 of the AP Poll was when the closed last season ranked No. 6.
+The last time the Vols were ranked in the Top 10 of the AP Poll was when they closed last season ranked No. 6.

 Georgia remains No. 1 in the AP Poll.
 Michigan, Alabama, Florida State, Ohio State, USC, Penn State and Washington are still ahead of Tennessee in that order.